Reusi Dat Ton: A Guide to Thai Hermit Exercise, Self-Massage and Thai Yoga

 Calf and foot stretch

 The tension in your legs dissipates when you perform this stretch, and your feet become more flexible.
-The technique involves pressing down on the foot soles while gently bringing the toes up to the shin.
+The technique involves pressing down on the soles of the feet while gently bringing the toes up to the shins.

 Side-lying stretches